rspec/rspec-rails/README.md

 ## `rake` tasks

-Several rake tasks are provided as a convience for working with RSpec.
+Several rake tasks are provided as a convenience for working with RSpec.
 To run the entire spec suite use `rake spec`.
 To run a subset of specs use the associated type task, for example `rake spec:models`.